 Please see the IRS & HUD Guidance webpage for more information on the HOME program.

-To ensure the long term financial viability of projects developed with the use of ARRA (TCAP, RTCAP, TCE) program resources, multifamily loans, projects that contain 10 or more HOME assisted units and any project for which OHFA requires ongoing asset management oversight.
-Long term viability will be evaluated through the analysis of quarterly and annual financial statements and approved annual budgets.
+To ensure the long term financial viability of projects developed with the use of ARRA (TCAP, RTCAP, TCE) program resources and any project for which OHFA requires ongoing asset management oversight, long term viability will be evaluated through the analysis of quarterly and annual financial statements and approved annual budgets.

 - Asset Management Policy (616 KB Word File)